penumbra-zone/penumbra/README.md

 <img style="width: 25%; max-width: 11em; float: left; margin: 1em;" src="https://penumbra.zone/penumbra-glow-alpha-mask.png">

-Penumbra is an research project towards a design for a fully private proof-of-stake network interoperable with the Cosmos ecosystem.
+Penumbra is a fully private proof-of-stake network providing privacy to the Cosmos ecosystem.

 Penumbra integrates privacy with proof-of-stake through a novel private delegation mechanism that provides staking derivatives, tax-efficient staking, and on-chain governance with private voting.
 Penumbra connects to the Cosmos ecosystem via IBC, acting as an ecosystem-wide shielded pool and allowing private transactions in any IBC-compatible asset.
-Penumbra also provides a private decentralized exchange, allowing users to use their assets to provide liquidity in exchange for fees and liquidity rewards, or to anonymously swap one type of asset to another.
-Swaps are performed using sealed-bid batch auctions that prevent frontrunning and reveal only the net flow across a pair of assets in each block, rather than each individual trade.
+Users can also swap these assets using ZSwap, a private decentralized exchange supporting sealed-bid batch auctions and Uniswap-v3-style concentrated liquidity.
+Sealed-bid batch auctions prevent frontrunning, provide better execution, and reveal only the net flow across a pair of assets in each block, and liquidity positions are created anonymously, allowing traders to approximate their desired trading function without revealing their individual beliefs about prices.

 This website is a living document containing unfinished public research, and is subject to revision.
 The [updates section](./updates.md) has a list of